EternalNOP/eternalnop.github.io/_posts/2023-11-21-win32-api-callstack.md

 date:   2023-11-16 17:01:57 +0100
 ---

-This blog post will walk through the complete call stack process of calling a Win32 API function and how it transitions to the low-level hard drive driver.
+This blog post will walk through the complete user-mode call stack process of calling a Win32 API function and how it transitions to kernel mode.
+Knowing the callstack process of Windows API functions can help a red teamer better understand how and at what level various AVs and EDRs are implemented.
 This project is compiled with Visual Studio 2022 and run on a standard Windows 11 system.

 The API function that will be tested is [CreateFileW](https://learn.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-createfilew).